alexislefebvre/AsyncTweetsBundle/README.md

  4. Open the page with your browser `.../YOUR_DIRECTORY/web/asynctweets/` or use the following command `php app/console statuses:read --env=prod` to see tweets

- 5. If you have an error `An exception has been thrown during the compilation of a template ("You must add AsyncTweetsBundle to the assetic.bundle config to use the {% image %} tag in AsyncTweetsBundle::layout.html.twig.") in "AsyncTweetsBundle::layout.html.twig".`, added the bundle in assetic bundles:
+ 5. If you have an error `An exception has been thrown during the compilation of a template ("You must add AsyncTweetsBundle to the assetic.bundle config to use the {% image %} tag in AsyncTweetsBundle::layout.html.twig.") in "AsyncTweetsBundle::layout.html.twig".`, add the bundle in assetic bundles:

         # Assetic Configuration
         assetic: